uggla/dojo/README.md

 ### Part 6

-Starting from part2, if you encounter an invalid value, you must not set it to 0.
+Starting from part3, if you encounter an invalid value, you must not set it to 0.
 You must discard all the colories transported by that elf.

 ### Part 7

 Create a checksum2 function that return an &str instead of a string.

+### Part 8

+Create a .top(n) function that return the top n elements of the vector.
+This can be achieved using the extension traits pattern.

 ## Proposed editor